Friends and Family Visits

 Electronic Exchange of Legal Documentation

-When timely communication through the mail is not possible, the facility administrator may, in his discretion, allow for a reasonable amount of electronic written communication by means between the detained noncitizen and their designated legal representative.
+When timely communication through the mail is not possible, the facility administrator may, in his discretion, allow for a reasonable amount of electronic written communication by means between the detained alien and their designated legal representative.

 Legal representatives can send legal correspondence to scheduleMVPC@geogroup.com or via fax at (814) 342-5900.
-Legal Representatives should make clear in the subject line that it is legal correspondence/mail and include as an attachment the specific documents/forms that the legal representative wants the facility to deliver to the detained noncitizen.
+Legal Representatives should make clear in the subject line that it is legal correspondence/mail and include as an attachment the specific documents/forms that the legal representative wants the facility to deliver to the detained alien.
 Within the email the legal representative should include the following information and a cover sheet for the attachment that includes the:

-- Noncitizen full name
+- Alien full name

 - A-Number